kedacore/keda-docs/content/docs/2.13/scalers/prometheus.md

 - Prometheus server address should follow the Google's Monitoring API for [Prometheus HTTP API](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#api-prometheus):
   - Example: `https://monitoring.googleapis.com/v1/projects/GOOGLE_PROJECT_ID/location/global/prometheus` - where `GOOGLE_PROJECT_ID` should be replaced by your Google project ID.

-To gain a better understanding of creating a Prometheus trigger for Google Managed Prometheus, refer to [this example]
+To gain a better understanding of creating a Prometheus trigger for Google Managed Prometheus, refer to [this example](#example-google-managed-prometheus).

-(#example-google-managed-prometheus).

 ### Examples